Work Happens on Microsoft Teams A recent Exoprise customer survey found that 60-70% of application…

 The Value of Synthetics: Know Before That Important Teams Call

+Is your Microsoft Teams slow?
 Real User Monitoring for Microsoft Teams via the Chrome or MS Edge Browser is already available via our Exoprise Service Watch solution.
-Service Watch combined with synthetics gives you complete coverage and proactive notifications about Teams and network infrastructure outages.
+Service Watch combined with synthetics gives you complete coverage and proactive notifications about Microsoft Teams connection issues and network infrastructure outages.

 Knowing ahead of time about dropped calls, inability to connect with the Azure infrastructure or incidences of jitter, packet loss and high latency is critical to ensuring maintaining employee and business productivity.
 While the near-real-time collection and stream classification of the CQD is admirable, there are things that the CQD can’t provide: